Mynogs/PPV2-Simulation-System/README.md

 ### Install blocks
 1. To install a block library, download the repository as zip file
 2. Unpack the zip file
-3. If there are a `.bmp` file copy the file to the Library folder in the P+ program folder
+3. If there are a `.bmp` file copy the file to the Library folder in the p+ program folder
 4. Copy the folder to the library folder

 ## Standard blocks